Ingest from storage

 .
 The ...

 represents an Azure Storage shared access signature (SAS) which gives read access to each blob.
-Note also the use of obfuscated strings (the h
+Obfuscated strings (the h

-in front of the string values) to ensure that the SAS is never recorded.
+in front of the string values) are used to ensure that the SAS is never recorded.

 .ingest into table T (